isiahmeadows/mithril.js/mvp-utils.md

     - Note: this closes previously created cells before initializing the next one.
 If that's not what you intend, create a custom cell that delegates to this.

 - `cell = Cell.onDone(oldCell, done)` - Return a cell that invokes a `done` callback on completion.

-- `ref = Cell.ref(cell, selector?)` - Return a ref that is set to the latest value of a cell.
-This is *very* useful when working with custom event callbacks and to just unnest dynamic attributes in otherwise static views.
-(For example, you might have a static form where the only thing that could change is the handlers for certain events.)
-    - `selector(current): value` - Change the value to set the ref to.

 - `Cell.shallowEqual(a, b)` - Shallow-compare two objects or arrays, optionally using a comparison function.
     - This compares values as per the ES operation SameValueZero(`a`, `b`), which is mostly like `a === b` except NaNs are considered equal.
 (This is what maps and sets use.)